ruslanmv/GenAI-3D-Virtual-Reality-Augmented/NPC/README.md

 ## Introduction

-In the video, the tutorial begins with a brief introduction to the concept of creating a smart NPC using Watsonx.ai LLM.
-The NPC, named Kenji, is introduced as a ninja from a long line of renowned warriors, trained in stealth combat and precision since childhood.
+In this we brief introduction to the concept of creating a smart NPC using Watsonx.ai LLM.
+The NPC, named Watson.

 ## Getting Started